 Inexpensive Android phones are often used by first-time smartphone users in emerging markets.
 At the same time, there are many developed countries where Android is the leading OS, such as Germany, Italy or Spain.

 Of course, there are many other device-related considerations which you can use for user segmentation.
 Some examples detectable with DeviceAtlas include mobile browsers, OS version, or device’s ‘year released’.
-Here's a demo which shows what's possible in terms of segmentation with a powerful device detection solution.
+Get the full list of over 200 detectable device properties, here.